julien-sobczak/the-notewriter/website/src/content/docs/developers/presentation.md

 _The NoteWriter_ is a CLI to generates notes from files.

-Users edit a collection of files using a documented syntax (Markdown with a few extensions). _The NoteWriter_ parses these files to extract objects (note, flashcard, reminder, etc.) from these raw files.
+Users edit files in Markdown (with a few extensions). _The NoteWriter_ parses these files to extract different objects (note, flashcard, reminder, etc.).

 ## Code Organization